KevinGarza-Sec/Integrated-Cyber-Defense-Operations-Lab/firewall/change-requests/FW-CR-003-dhcp-reservation-for-vulnerable-target.md

 - Private RFC1918 IPs are safe to show.
 - MAC addresses are optional to redact before public GitHub publication.
 - Do not expose OPNsense raw XML configuration backups.

-## Interview Explanation

-> After creating a firewall rule for one lab host, I converted that host's DHCP lease into a reservation.
-This prevents address drift from breaking firewall policy, scan targets, and documentation.
-It shows I understand that reliable security controls depend on stable asset identification, not just one-time rule creation.